New Construction

 Induction Cooking

 Projects enrolling before December 31, 2024, can request an exception for the induction cooking requirement.
 Builders must self-certify on their application supply chain/availability issues to indicate that induction units are unavailable for the specifically enrolled project.
-Builders using this option must install a 50-amp circuit to support future upgrades.
+Builders using this option must install at least a 40-amp circuit to support future upgrades.
 Incentives will be reduced by $700 for single family homes and $500 for multifamily homes using the exception.

 Heat pump space heating